YuseonChoi/endfire-weighted-loss-IPDnet/README.md

 | [140, 160)   | 88.8                         | 2.41                     | 90.7                         | 2.27                     |
 | [160, 180)   | 75.8                         | 4.11                     | 81.4                         | 3.48                     |

-<p>Table 1.ㅣPerformance comparison between the baseline and the model with proposed method in several DoA intervals.
-DoA resolution is set to 20°. </p>
+<p>Table 2.ㅣPerformance comparison between the baseline and the model with the proposed method across several DoA intervals.
+The DoA resolution is set to 20°. </p>

 <table>
   <tr>